 “Drivers grow up being socialized into a highway of hostility rather than mutual support and peace; The back seat of the car is what I call road rage nursery.
 From childhood in the car and from watching television, we are prepared for competitive hard-nosed driving.
 The culture of road rage has deep roots.
 We inherit aggressive and dangerous driving patterns as children, watching our parents and other adults behind the wheel, and by watching and absorbing bad driving behaviors depicted in movies and television commercials.”

-This aggressive driving has proven to reveal itself in all 50 states, but majority of the States do not have specific laws that target drivers with road rage.
-The U.S. Department of Transportation, National Highway Traffic Safety Administration (NHTSA) website explains why aggressive driving is a traffic offense, and why it classifies road rage is a criminal offense!
+This aggressive driving has proven to reveal itself in all 50 states, but a majority of the states do not have specific laws that target drivers with road rage outside of reckless driving.
+This removes the deterrent for committing road rage and allows habitual offenders to continue operating without punishment.